 Traveling exhibitions are one of the main draws to the Museum of Fine Arts.
 While these exhibits are constantly changing, the current exhibition—The Obama Portraits Collection—has been gaining much traction from critics and the media alike.

-The Museum of Fine Arts is also quite beautiful, with impressive architecture, high ceilings, and grand showrooms.
+Located in Boston’s Fenway-Kenmore neighborhood, The Museum of Fine Arts is also quite beautiful, with impressive architecture, high ceilings, and grand showrooms.
 There’s so much to see & do in the gallery, you might want to stay all day!

 A trip to Castle Island is a big hit for young families, between the extensive playground, plane-watching opportunities, and, depending on the time of year, evening fireworks.
 For an impromptu beach picnic, you can visit Sullivan’s for some takeout seafood or a giant ice cream cone, a Boston classic.